 Minn.
 Stat.
-CLAIMS AND DISBURSEMENTS Workpaper Section Yes No Reference

-§ 375.18, subd.
+CLAIMS AND DISBURSEMENTS Workpaper Section CEMINO MAD DISDENSEMENTS Yes No Reference Part VII.
+Client-Directed Support Program - For Counties § 375.18, subd.
 1c A. If the county has implemented a client-directed support program that authorizes responsible parties for county human services and public health clients to expend public funds for the benefit of the clients without complying with Minn.
-Stat. §§ 475.18, subd.
-1b; 384.13; 471.38; or 471.391: 1.
-Was the program implemented by the county board upon approval by the department of human services?
-2. Does the county board have internal accounting and administrative control procedures to ensure proper disbursement of public funds?
+Stat. §§ 375.18, subd.
+1b; 384.13; 471.38; or 471.391: Was the program implemented by the county board upon approval by the department of human services?
+Does the county board have internal accounting and administrative control procedures to ensure proper disbursement of public funds?
 3. Do these procedures include county-owned demand deposit accounts and periodic review of the program by the county board?
 Part VIII.
 Electronic Funds Transfer - For School Districts §§ 471.38, subds.
 3 and 3a A. School districts may make electronic funds transfers under certain conditions.
-A school district may make electronic funds transfers for: a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund.
+A school district may make electronic funds transfers for: a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund.
 B. Did the school district use electronic funds transfers only for the above enumerated transactions?
-C. Did the school district enact a plan containing the following policy controls requiring: 1. annual delegation of authority to make electronic funds transfers to a designated business administrator?
-2. the disbursing bank to keep a certified copy of delegation of authority?
-3. identification of the initiator of each electronic transfer?
-4. the initiator to document the request and obtain approval for each transfer from the designated business administrator, prior to the transaction?
-5. written confirmation of each transaction within one business day?
+C. Did the school district enact a plan containing the following policy controls requiring: annual delegation of authority to make electronic funds transfers to a designated business administrator?

+the disbursing bank to keep a certified copy of delegation of authority?

+the initiator to document the request and obtain approval for each transfer from the designated business administrator, prior to the transaction?

+written confirmation of each transaction within one business day?